voxel51/platform-sdk/examples/tf-semantic-segmenter-i2v/README.md

 # Deploying a Semantic Segmentation Model via the Image-To-Video Tool

-This directory demonstrates how to deploy a semantic segmentation model stored as a frozen TensorFlow graph to the Voxel51 Platform via the Image-To-Video tool.
+This directory demonstrates how to deploy a semantic segmentation model stored as a frozen TensorFlow graph to the
+[Voxel51 Platform](https://console.voxel51.com) using the Image-To-Video tool
+from the Platform SDK.

 ## Overview